review-commons/documents/guidelines_authors.md

 Authors can alternatively decide to take their refereed preprint to any journal outside of the affiliate journals.
 In such a case, the editor of that journal can approach the platform for the referee names and referee reports.

-The authors can withdraw from _Review Commons_ (but not from bioRxiv) at any point in the process and submit directly to a journal of their choice (including any one of the affiliate journals).
 The partner journal will not be informed of the history of a manuscript submission at the other partner journals, so decisions are not prejudiced in any way.
 The only exception is that if there are ethics or research integrity concerns, a manuscript may be flagged to ensure attention is paid by partner journals to flagged issues.

 The authors also can decide not to pursue a journal publication but still have their refereed preprint transferred to bioRxiv.